-These spaghetti squash burrito bowls are an easy + healthy vegetarian meal that’s super filling and much lighter than lots of other cheesy Mexican options!
+This stuffed Mexican spaghetti squash is an easy + healthy vegetarian meal that’s super filling, yet much lighter than lots of other cheesy Mexican options!

 But other than that, exactly like the old days!
 There was a lot of laughing and good talks, which I guess is the whole point of a sleepover anyway, even if we didn’t stay up and try to pull an all-nighter before our 6 a.m. alarms sounded.So, I got this recipe idea from my sister, who makes these for her husband and herself all of the time.
 The sautéed veggies, lots of melted cheese, and mild-tasting squash come together to create this delicious stuffed spaghetti squash burrito bowls.